-A real estate virtual assistant performs from a remote location to provide a variety of services related to the real estate industry.
-They are completely dedicated to your company and can handle a wide range of responsibilities.
+A real estate virtual assistant performs remotely to provide various services related to the real estate industry.
+They are entirely dedicated to your company and can handle various responsibilities.

 In most cases, real estate virtual assistants do not specialize in a single field.
-They are generalist team members who are there to assist you or your in-house employees .
+They are generalist team members who assist you or your in-house employees.

 Tasks of a real estate virtual assistant

-A real estate virtual assistant is in charge of setting appointments and confirming them, as well as calendar management, data input, and any other tasks assigned to them.
+A real estate virtual assistant is responsible for setting appointments and confirming them, calendar management, data input, and any other tasks assigned to them.